rochi88/esp32-projects/zephyr/boards/espressif/esp32c3_supermini/doc/index.rst

 Hardware
 ********

-This board is based on the ESP32-C3 with 4MB of flash, WiFi and BLE support.
+This board is based on the ESP32C3FN4 with 400KB SRAM, 384KB ROM with build-in 4MB of flash, WiFi and BLE support.
 It has an USB-C port for programming and debugging.
+Have 1xI2C, 1xSPI, 2xUART, 11xGPIO, 4xADC.
+Single sided component, surface mount design.
+On board LED blue light at GPIO8 pin.

+Support AES-128/256, hashing, RSA, HMAC, digital signature, TZT and secure boot.

 Supported Features
 ==================